PhonologicalCorpusTools/SLPAA/README.md

 See a list of our [contributors](CONTRIBUTORS.md).

+SLP-AA is licensed under the terms of the [GNU GPLv3 license](LICENSE.md).

 References:

 Brentari, D. (1998).
 A Prosodic Model of Sign Language Phonology.
 Cambridge, MA: MIT Press.